 When shopping for grills, note the sturdiness of the components and the overall size of the grill.
 Also, check out the BTU rating for the specified grill size.
 You can spot an inefficient grill—one that can't hold the heat that it generates—because it will list a higher BTU output (but it won't cook a steak to your liking).
 A quality grill, conversely, has heavy, metal parts—particularly the cooking grates—made specifically for holding heat.
 A good grill also has small vents to let a controlled amount of air flow through, allowing it to heat up quickly and maintain a high temperature.
 So even if the BTUs on a sturdy metal grill seem lesser, componentry and design weigh heavy for efficiency.

 The Infrared Exception

-In the old days, 100 BTUs per square inch was probably on the low side.
-These days, grills are more efficiently designed and typically don't need as high an output.
-For a standard gas grill, I recommend looking at how the lid fits the body.
-If it is a close fit and the components, like the cooking grates, are heavy the grill should heat hot and fast with a BTU rating of 80 to 100 per square inch.
-For an infrared grill, the same rules apply but the BTUs should be more in the 60 to 80 range.
-Of course, grills are going to be all over the scale but if you look in these ranges you are probably going to find a gas grill that does its job.
+Today's grills are more efficient than older models and typically don't need as high of an output.
+When buying a standard gas grill, look at how the lid fits the body.
+If it fits snugly and the grill's components are heavy, a grill with 80 to 100 BTUs-per-square-inch will heat up fast and maintain cooking heat.
+The same rules apply for an infrared grill, but the BTUs should be more in the 60 to 80 range.
+Of course, BTU ratings will be all over the map, but if you stick to these specifications you won't be disappointed.

 Too High or Too Low

-A grill with a really high BTU per square inch is probably hiding something.
-The lid may be thin, the grates lightweight, or the back wide open.
-These are gas grills to avoid.
-If a grill is low on the BTU range then it will typically have slow preheating and recovery times (recovery time is the time it takes for a grill to get back up to full heat after you close the lid).
+Beware.
+A grill with a really high BTU-per-square-inch rating is probably hiding something.
+The lid might be thin, the grates lightweight, and the vents poorly designed.
+These gas grills—engineered to cut costs—should be avoided.
+And if a grill advertises a BTU range lower than the recommended ranges above, chances are it will be slow to preheat and have a lagging recovery time (the time it takes for a grill to heat back up after opening and closing the lid).